Last Updated on March 31, 2025

 Winter: Less crowded, lower price

-Day Trips from Padova: Perfect Base for Northern Italy
+Day Trips from Padua: Perfect Base for Northern Italy

-Make Padova your hub for exploring Northern Italy with these convenient day trips:
+Make Padua your hub for exploring Northern Italy with these convenient day trips:

-Venice: Check my complete Venice guide here.
+Venice: Check out my solo travel in Venice guide here.
 Just 30 minutes by train, with departures every half hour.

 Verona: Follow my detailed Verona guide here.
 45-minute train journey, departures every 30 minutes.